Steps to Initiating Department of Defense (DoD) Sponsored Research

 *For questions about COI, contact the Office of Disclosures & COI Management (DCM).

-**For New PI Training, contact Clinical Research Operations and Regulatory Support (CRORS).
+Ensure that the UDisclose System is completed for all study personnel, and COI clearance obtained. **For New PI Training, contact Clinical Research Operations and Regulatory Support (CRORS).

 *** For UChart training, click here.